INJURY FALL ON BUSINESS PROPERTY – MN LAWYERS

 For example, our top lawyers have had cases at Minnesota fast food restaurants where a store employee spilled grease on the floor where customers walk, but the store employee did not clean it up properly – and our client slipped and fell, and was injured.
 In those cases, the store is clearly at fault and we are generally successful for the clients.
 Similarly, we have had many cases where the floor was just mopped, and no warning sign was put out.
 However, there have been other situations where a person slips on something but can’t identify what it was or how it got there, or how long it was there and not cleaned up, and in those cases the attorney generally cannot get compensation for the injured person.
 Therefore, if you slip and fall in a store or business, it is important to find out what caused you to slip and take pictures if possible.
+You should report the incident to the store or business so they can document it happened, and they may also give you information of what the problem was and how it got there.
 Getting the names and contact information for any witnesses can also be very helpful.

 TRIP AND FALL INJURY AT A STORE OR BUSINESS IN MINNESOTA